Lopud island in the Elaphiti archipelago, southern Dalmatia

 Frequently Asked Questions about Lopud

-Regular ferries and catamarans depart from Dubrovnik's Gruž port.
-The crossing takes approximately 50 minutes.
-There are multiple sailings daily during summer.
+Regular ferries and catamarans run from Dubrovnik's Gruž port.
+The crossing takes about 50 minutes, with several daily sailings in summer.
 Many visitors also reach Lopud on a guided Elaphiti Islands day trip that includes Šipan and Koločep.

-No — Lopud is entirely car-free.
-The absence of motor traffic is one of the island's defining qualities.
-Everything is accessible on foot, and the island is small enough that you can walk from one end to the other in under an hour.
+No — Lopud is entirely car-free, and the absence of motor traffic is one of the island's defining qualities.
+Everything is reachable on foot, and the island is small enough to walk from one end to the other in under an hour.

-Šunj is one of the finest sandy beaches in southern Dalmatia.
-It has shallow, turquoise waters ideal for families and is a 15–20 minute walk across the island from the harbor.
-It gets busy in peak summer but remains relatively peaceful compared to mainland beaches near Dubrovnik.
+Šunj is one of the finest sandy beaches in southern Dalmatia, with shallow turquoise water that suits families.
+It is a 15–20 minute walk across the island from the harbour.
+It gets busy in peak summer but stays calmer than most mainland beaches near Dubrovnik.

 One to two nights is ideal for most visitors.
-One full day gives you time for a beach morning at Šunj, an afternoon exploring the Franciscan Monastery and harbor, and an evening meal by the waterfront.
-Two nights allows a slower pace and time for coastal walks.
+One full day gives time for a beach morning at Šunj, an afternoon at the Franciscan Monastery and around the harbour, and an evening meal by the waterfront.
+Two nights allows a slower rhythm and time for coastal walks.

-Yes — Lopud works very well as a day trip from Dubrovnik.
-Most visitors arrive on the morning ferry, spend the day at Šunj Beach and exploring the village, and return on an afternoon or evening sailing.
-It can also be combined with Šipan or Koločep on an Elaphiti Islands excursion.
+Yes — Lopud works very well as a day trip.
+Most visitors arrive on the morning ferry, spend the day at Šunj Beach and around the village, and return in the afternoon or evening.
+It also combines easily with Šipan or Koločep on an Elaphiti Islands excursion.